 To qualify for London Medical Network funding, BURST participants will be obligated to maintain a presence in London for a minimum of 24 months after the conclusion of their cohort.

-Applications for Cohort #2 are being accepted until July 1, 2017.
+Applications for Cohort #3 will be accepted starting October 1, 2017.

 BURST By the Numbers

 Approximate value of total cash and in-kind investment through BURST

 BURST cash investment available to qualifying companies, plus significant in-kind support

 BURST Program Structure